Introduction

 The size of this list has grown since it includes not only all of the people with whom you have corresponded via email and phone but also those with whom you have corresponded via Google Voice or Google Chat.

-Fortunately, a feature in Gmail called labeling allows you to organize your contacts into specific groups—family members, friends, co-workers, business associates—which makes it easier to access the contact information that you need.
+Fortunately, a feature in Gmail called labeling allows you to organize your contacts into specific labels, family members, friends, co-workers, business associates—which makes it easier to access the contact information that you need.

-Groups - To be precise, creating groups on Google Contacts is a piece of cake.
-And how to create groups on Google Contact?
+Labels To be precise, creating labels on Google Contacts is a piece of cake.
+And how to create labels on Google Contact?

 • Go to Google Contacts.